ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 This set of articles describes a framework for building and structuring Database Applications in Blazor.

 It is **A** framework, not **THE** framework.
 I make no recommendations, use it or abuse it.
-I've used it on my last two projects, an Animal Feeds tracking and Delivery/Invoicing system and a Club Membership system.
-The framework is lightly opinionated: it uses out-of-the-box Blazor/Razor/DotNetCore systems and toolkits and lightly modified BootStrap.
+It's what I current use on my projects.
+It's lightly opinionated: it uses out-of-the-box Blazor/Razor/DotNetCore systems and toolkits whereever possible and a lightly modified BootStrap CSS framework.

 There are 6 articles: